Complete Guide to De Facto Relationships in Australia

 We’ve narrowed down the list of questions that we, as family lawyers, are most commonly asked when it comes to de facto relationships and categorised them into the following:

-In this first part, we’ll be answering the general questions and family and parenting-related questions.
-You can either make your way through our whole guide or jump to the section you want to know more about.
+You can make your way through our whole guide or jump to the section you want to know more about.

 General De Facto Relationship Questions